 - It is available for anyone who has experienced violence or a threat of violence in a close relationship.

-- It is also available for family members of victims of violence and for professionals and officials who require adomestic violenceice in their work with customers.
+- It is also available for family members of victims of violence and for professionals and officials who deal with domestic violence in their work with customers.

-- The service is available 24/7 on every day of the year
+- The service is available 24/7, every day of the year.

 - The service languages are Finnish, Swedish and English.